Woven vs. Welded Wire Mesh Products

 Marco Specialty Steel: The Top Wire Mesh Supplier in Houston, TX and Beyond

 As one of the leading industrial metal fabric suppliers, Marco Specialty Steel is proud to offer an extensive selection of premium woven and welded wire mesh products for any application.
-No matter what material grade you are looking for; copper, aluminum, nickel or stainless steel wire mesh, there’s a good chance you’ll find it in our stock inventory.
+We supply many different material grades like copper, aluminum, nickel, or stainless steel wire mesh.
 Our product lineup includes: